 R v Ireson.
 Sexual Assault.
 Trial

 Sexual assault by penetration contrary to S2 of the SOA 2003.
 Sleeping complainant.
-The Defendant removed the complaint’s underwear before he digitally penetrated her vagina.
+The Defendant removed the complainant’s underwear before he digitally penetrated her vagina.
 Convicted after trial and sentenced to 4 years imprisonment with an indefinite restraining order and a sex offender’s notification requirement for life.

 R v Doyle.
 Attempted Rape.
 Trial